 • Expatriate Quota

 It is the authorization to a company to employ individual immigrants to specifically approved job designations, and also specifying the permissible duration of such employment.
 The expatriate quota is the work permit for expatriate employees to fill the expatriate quota obtained by the employer company.

 • Types of Visas and Permits

 There are two types of visas that may be granted, depending on the length of stay.
 For short-term assignments, an employer must apply for and receive a temporary work permit, allowing the employee to carry out some specific tasks.
-The temporary work permit is a single-entry visa, and expires after 90 days.
+The temporary work permit is a single-entry visa and expires after 90 days.
 There are no numerical limitations on short-term visas, and foreign nationals who meet the conditions for grant of a visa may apply for as many short-term visas as required.

 For long-term assignments, the employer needs a “subject-to-regularization” visa (STR).
 To apply for an STR, an employer must apply for and obtain an expatriate quota.
 The expatriate quota states positions in the company that will be occupied by expatriate staff.
 Upon arrival in Nigeria, the employee will need to validate his or her visa by applying for a residence permit.

 Spouses of authorized workers may also work in Nigeria, provided they obtain a work and residence permit as well.
-Nigeria does not employ a labor market test, although the Nigerian Content Act does state that employers should exercise a preference for local employees.
+Nigeria does not employ a labour market test, although the Nigerian Content Act does state that employers should exercise a preference for local employees.

 • Residence Permit